Alexstevenhoward/POS-tagger/README.md

 # POS-tagger
-A Parts-Of-Speech Tagger created using the NLTK libraries
+This script is a simple parts-of-speech tagger.
+It was created using the NLTK libraries